 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Funko, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of August 1, 2023 – (NASDAQ: FNKO)

-/EIN News/ -- NEW YORK, June 22, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Funko, Inc.
+/EIN News/ -- NEW YORK, June 29, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Funko, Inc..

 Shareholders who purchased shares of FNKO during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.